Schools

 Programme

-Heritage buildings and pioneer reserves providing an ideal venue for children to learn about early rural life on the outskirts of Melbourne.
+Our heritage buildings and pioneer reserve provide an ideal venue for students to learn about early rural life on the outskirts of Melbourne.

 Overview

-Built in the 1850s, Ziebell's Farmhouse is significant for its substantially intact collection of objects and original garden, allowing students to enter a time capsule.
+Built in the 1850s, Ziebell's Farmhouse is significant for its substantially intact collection of objects and original garden, allowing students to step inside a living time capsule.

 Understanding what it must have been like to live without electricity or running water, children gain a deeper understanding of family life in that era.

-Primary school inquiry units based on the Victorian Curriculum.
+Download our primary school inquiry units based on the Victorian Curriculum, focusing on History, Geography, and technology.

 Then & Now

-Students explore how daily life has changed and remained the same over time.
+Students explore how daily life has changed and remained the same over time, focusing on technology and family life.

 Continuity & Change

-Learn how and why life changed in the past through the experiences of German settlers.
+Learn how and why life changed in the past using the experiences and heritage of German settlers.

 Perspectives

-Examine how an Australian colony developed over time and its impact upon the environment.
+Students examine how an Australian colony developed over time and the environmental impact of early development.

 Excursions